octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 ```

 Three checks are made for this entrypoint:

 1. The raffle must be open.
 2. The amount of tez sent to the contract during the transaction must be equal to the ticket price which is `1tez`.
 3. Each player is allowed to buy only one ticket.

-If the conditions are met the storage is then updated:
+If the conditions are met, then the storage is updated:

 - By adding the address of the player to the set `self.data.players`.
 - By associating a ticket id with the player's address in the map `self.data.sold_tickets`.
   > `ticket_id = abs(sp.len(self.data.players) - 1)` here the ticket id is incremented for each new participant and the `abs()` function which designates the absolute value is used to ensure that the `ticket_id` is of type `sp.TNat`.

 ## close_raffle entrypoint

 `close_raffle` is an entrypoint that can only be called by the administrator.
-If the invocation is successful then the raffle will be closed and the jackpot amount will be sent to the winner,
+If the invocation is successful, then the raffle will be closed and, the jackpot amount will be sent to the winner,
 and the storage will be reset to the default values.

 ### Link to referential manual